-One of the first things visitors to the new Juanita High School will notice is the staircase leading from the Commons on the ground floor to the library on the second floor.
-Last summer, in 2018, about 15,000 linear feet of wooden glulam beams were salvaged from the old school to be incorporated into the staircase.
+One of the first things visitors to the new Juanita High School will notice is the staircase leading from the commons on the ground floor to the library on the second floor.
+In summer 2018, about 15,000 linear feet of wooden beams were salvaged from the old school to be incorporated into the staircase.

 Photo credit: Tim Rice Photography

 This project will rebuild and enlarge Juanita High School, built in 1971.
 It was included on the Long-Term Facilities Task Force recommendations to remodel and enlarge aging schools.
 The Task Force also recommended, based on community feedback, that the current Field House by retained.
 The fieldhouse and pool building will remain as it is.